LegolasVzla/python-pubsub-postgresql-redis/pyPubSubPostgreSqlRedis/READMED.md

 	pip install -r requirements.txt

-Start redis server in your console:

-	redis-server

-Give permission to "execute_all.sh":

-	chmod +x pubsub_db/execute_all.sh
-	sudo -i -u postgres

-Move to the folder of the project and execute it as postgres user:

-	./execute_all.sh

-Now you have create your database and all the functions needed.

-Define your own connection settings for postgres and redis in the settings.ini file (according to configparser) as follow:
+Execute the wizzard installer to generate the enviroment variables, related with the credentials of the API, postgres and redis configuration.
+It also will create the PostgreSql database and start redis-server:

+	sudo ./env/bin/python wizard_installer.py

+Assuming that "env" is the name of your virtualenv and it's located inside of the **pyPubSubPostgreSqlRedis** folder.
+The wizzard installer will generate a settings.ini file with the next configuration:

 	[pgConf]
 	DB_NAME=dbname